-The STD Plan contains a pre-existing condition exclusion that limits the eligibility of certain employees to receive STD benefits.
+The STD Plan contains a pre-existing condition exclusion that limits the eligibility of certain team members to receive STD benefits.

-For newly hired employees, this pre-existing exclusion period includes the 30 days prior to employment by Ricoh.
-If an employee suffers a disability during the first 12 months after STD coverage becomes effective that is determined to be a pre-existing condition, this disability will not be covered under the STD Plan.
-For current employees, the pre-existing condition exclusion applies to any employee who elects STD Buy-Up coverage, but it applies only to the additional STD Buy-Up coverage.
-For example, an employee with a pre-existing condition based on treatment received anytime during the three months just prior to January 1 will not be eligible for any STD Buy-Up coverage for that disability related to the pre-existing condition, but rather will receive STD benefits at the basic coverage level for that disability.
+For newly hired team members, this pre-existing exclusion period includes the 30 days prior to employment by Ricoh.
+If a team member suffers a disability during the first 12 months after STD coverage becomes effective that is determined to be a pre-existing condition, this disability will not be covered under the STD Plan.
+For current team members, the pre-existing condition exclusion applies to any team member who elects STD Buy-Up coverage, but it applies only to the additional STD Buy-Up coverage.
+For example, a team member with a pre-existing condition based on treatment received anytime during the three months just prior to January 1 will not be eligible for any STD Buy-Up coverage for that disability related to the pre-existing condition, but rather will receive STD benefits at the basic coverage level for that disability.